bassix/voucher-service/readme.md

 _**Note:** This project is based on the [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) branching model and workflow._

-Now generate an environment specific configuration specially for local development:
+Before the application environment can be started we need to generate an environment specific configuration specially for local development:

 ```bash
 ./env.sh